 In Europe, many hoped X68000 to become a nice Amiga clone.
 Do you know if the company behind it had plans to produce Amiga clones?

 I think if Commodore could license AmigaOS for X68000, it might have become the Amiga clone.
 Because X68000 hadn’t multi-task microkernels such as exec.library and excellent GUI such as WorkBench.
 On the other hand, Amiga’s exec.library couldn’t access to sixteen-bit A Japanese character set.

 For displaying Japanese characters on Amiga it is necessary to patch AmigaOS by “JKFFDisp” designed by famous Japanese Amiga programmer Olfa.

 What do you think of the Amiga future?

 In the post-Commodore era, pardon me if I’m wrong, Mr. Fleecy Moss said: “I am Amiga”.
-I think the door of future continues opened as long as we love, program and reconstruct Amiga.
+I think the door of the future continues to open as long as we love, program, and reconstruct Amiga.